-For students who seek increasingly responsible roles in higher education or leadership positions with smaller schools such as charter schools or academies, FGCU's M.A. in Educational Leadership is a degree that can make all the difference in your career.
-Our reputation in Southwest Florida is exceptional, having forged deep ties within our five-district community.
-This has earned us a 90%-plus graduate employment rate among Educational Leadership graduates - one of the highest in the state.
+The M.A. in Educational Leadership is for students who seek increasingly responsible leadership roles in higher education, P-12 education, or educational training divisions in business, healthcare, public service, or non-profit community organizations.
+Earning a degree in Educational Leadership from FGCU can make all the difference in your career.
+Our reputation in Southwest Florida is exceptional, having forged deep ties within our community.

 We are also one of the most affordable master's programs in Florida, delivering unmatched value for those seeking to move into roles such as: